Insights Scoop

 When talking about the LGBTQ+ community, there are seemingly endless acronyms, terms, and flags to choose from, and it can be difficult to know which ones to use.
 Getting terminology right is about more than saying the right word to refer to the right person, it’s about dignity and empathy.
 Terminology is really a matter of respect: saying I see you, and I affirm your identity.
 In our recent study, we focused on how the LGBTQ+ community uses community and individual identifiers, as well as pronouns.
 Continue reading for key insights on each.

-Fill out the form to watch a webinar replay and download an excerpt from our LGBTQ+ Terminology presentation.
+Fill out the form to download slides from our research report.

 Community Identifiers